sapegin/washingcode-book/manuscript/020_Avoid_loops.md

 <!-- expect(kebabCharacters).toEqual(["bilbo-baggins", "gandalf", "gollum"]) -->

-I> The [`kebabCase()` method](https://lodash.com/docs#kebabCase) is coming from the Lodash library.
-We’ll use Lodash methods occasionally in this book, and every time we’ll use the `_` namespace.
+I> The [`kebabCase()` method](https://lodash.com/docs#kebabCase) is from the Lodash library.
+We’ll use Lodash methods occasionally in this book, and we’ll always use the `_` namespace.

 I> The _kebab-case_ is a popular naming convention where lowercase words are separated with a dash, for example, `chuck-norris`, or `bilbo-baggins`.
-It’s called kebab-case because it looks a bit like several kebabs on a skewer.
+It’s called kebab-case because it looks like several kebabs on a skewer.
 Other common conventions include _camelCase_, _PascalCase_, _snake_case_, and _SCREAMING_SNAKE_CASE_.
 I spell each name using the convention itself to make remembering them easier.

 Now, let’s use the `map()` array method instead of a `for` loop: